LoicGrobol/web-interfaces/slides/07-fastapi/fastapi.py.md

     return {
         "message": (
             "you POST api? you post her <body> like the webpage?"
-            " oh! oh! jail for client! jail for client for One Thousand Years!!!!"
+            " oh! oh! jail for server! jail for server for One Thousand Years!!!!"
         ),
     }
 ```